Money.co.uk

 money.co.uk is a UK-based price comparison website launched in 2008.
 It compares financial products including credit cards, bank savings, and mortgages.
 The company is regulated by the Financial Conduct Authority registered under its parent company, Dot Zinc Ltd.

-In 2015 it was ranked as having the second fastest growing profits of the top 100 private companies in Britain by The Sunday Times BDO Profit Track 100 league table.

 History

 money.co.uk was launched under the parent company Dot Zinc Ltd, by founder and Managing Director Chris Morling, who featured 754th on Sunday Times Rich List 2015.

 In the year to 31 October 2014, pre-tax profits were at £15.6 million and the site has received an average of over 2.5 million visits a month.

 In 2014, the company underwent rebranding that involved a new logo, website and its first national TV advertising campaign, which featured competitive Los Angeles-based sign spinner Jeremy White.

 In January 2017, a multimillion-pound campaign was launched with a TV advert showing scenarios where individuals checked different things, finishing with “you haven’t checked until you’ve checked money.co.uk”.

 In September 2017, ZPG plc, which owns the property website firm Zoopla, purchased the company in a £140 million deal.